 No Street Parking During Winter Months

 If there are cars parked on the streets, plows can't fully clear the roads and run the risk of hitting parked vehicles.
 City Ordinance 7-3-10 prohibits parking a vehicle or semitrailer upon a street when it is snowing or snow is on the street from November 1 through April 30 of the following year.
 Violations will result in citations issued.
 If left snowbound for more than 48 hours, the vehicle is subject to impound.
 Residents can also help by removing vehicles, trailers, and garbage cans from the street.

-The City has only one salt storage which has a limited capacity.
+The City has one main salt storage and a smaller, secondary salt storage, which have limited capacity.
 Salting operations to meet the demands of a major storm, could consume this entire volume.
 Due to limited salt storage and delivery capacities, when more snow is predicted, salting may be halted to conserve salt.